yuetingliu/CarND-Behavior-Cloning-P3/writeup_report.md

 ![center line driving image][image2]

 To augment the data sat, I also flipped images and angles thinking that this would simply gain more data.
-For example, here are two images.
+For example, here is the image.
 The left is the original image, and the right is the flipped image:

-![center line driving image2][image3]
-![center line driving image flipped][image4]
+![center line driving image flipped][image3]

 After the collection process, I had 32144 number of data points.
 But the distribution of the data was pretty bad, which was responsible for the unsuccessful autonomous driving.
 I then preprocessed this data by trimming some data to make the distribution more reasonable.
 The following image show the distribution before and after trimming (left: original distribution; right: after trimming)
-![data distribution][image5]
+![data distribution][image4]

 I finally randomly shuffled the data set and put 5% of the data into a validation set.